LaravelDaily/course-react-parking/docs/Lesson 2 - Project setup.md

 }
 ```

-Following changes were applied:
+The following changes were applied:

 - extended configuration to include more colors, so any setting will work out of the box to play around.
-- and added `'./src/**/*.jsx'` value to the content key so TailwindCSS will look at all React's `jsx` files in the `./src` folder for classes to compile.
+- and added the `'./src/**/*.jsx'` value to the content key so TailwindCSS will look at all React's `jsx` files in the `./src` folder for classes to compile.

-> More information how to configure TailwindCSS can be found in [official documentation](https://tailwindcss.com/docs/configuration).
+> More information on how to configure TailwindCSS can be found in [official documentation](https://tailwindcss.com/docs/configuration).

-Now manually create new `postcss.config.cjs` configuration file in project root directory with the following content.
+Now manually create a new `postcss.config.cjs` configuration file in the project root directory with the following content.

 ```js
 module.exports = {